alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 Most of the time, we will have some response deadline, e.g., 1000 ms.
 In this case, all responses made after 1000 ms will be recorded as outliers.
 This approach is also not undisputed because we may have simply set our response deadline too tightly.
-Still, as is was predefined, we cannot fall back to some other criterion (and therefore should not record any RT later than the response deadline so that we are not tempted to extend the deadline on empirical grounds, except for pilot studies).
+Still, as it was predefined, we cannot fall back to some other criterion (and, therefore, should not record any RT later than the response deadline so that we are not tempted to extend the deadline on empirical grounds, except for pilot studies).

 In questionnaire- or test-based research, there are no such a priori upper and lower bounds.
 For tests, we could maybe assume that, e.g., a standardized IQ score of < 70 (i.e., - 2 standard deviations below the mean) would be rather improbable when examining psychology students.